 In the past few years, I have explored a multitude of National Parks and Marine Reserves around the world.
 All of them were unique and had features that made them stand out.
 Therefore I can only recommend them to you and encourage you to venture out there.

 Some National Parks like Karijini offer amazing hikes and climbing.
-Meanwhile others stand out due to their amazing scenery and natural beauty.
-Exploring these parks will allow you to get in touch with nature and to discover hidden gems.
+Meanwhile, others stand out due to their amazing scenery and natural beauty.
+Exploring these parks will allow you to get in touch with nature and discover hidden gems.

-Marine Reserves like the Great Barrier Reef and the Ningaloo Reef allow some of the best snorkling and diving.
+Marine Reserves like the Great Barrier Reef and the Ningaloo Reef allow some of the best snorkeling and diving.

 In the end, it does not matter what you are looking for: You will find it in one of the many national parks around the world.

-The national parks and marine reserves around the world are some of the most stunning places of our planet.
+The national parks and marine reserves around the world are some of the most stunning places on our planet.
 They are places of conservation that safeguard natural places and our biodiversity.